TheRussianOne/Light-Pattern-Script/README.md

 **Note, currently this works when the configured to the vehicles I use, however, through the client.lua, you can change and adapt to your server**

+# How to install
+1. Drag file into folder
+2. Drag folder in to server directory
+3. Add folder name into server.cfg